thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 colonies.
 This is predominantly a Muslim _basti_.
 This area falls under the Nirmal Nagar police station's jurisdiction.
 The jurisdiction of Kherwadi police station is across the highway on the eastern side.
 This is a more affluent residential area.
-The Maharashtrian intelligensia ,artists, writers, journalists and architects, live in high rise housing complexes which are known as Kala Nagar, Sahitya Sahavas, Patrakar Nagar and Artec respectively.
+The Maharashtrian intelligensia, artists, writers, journalists and architects, live in high rise housing complexes which are known as Kala Nagar, Sahitya Sahavas, Patrakar Nagar and Artec respectively.